InseeFr/btb/README.md

 ## Description

- The kernelSmoothing() function allows you to square and smooth geolocated data.
+ The btb_smooth() function allows you to square and smooth geolocated data.
 It calculates a classical kernel smoothing (conservative) or a geographically weighted median.
 There are four major call modes of the function.

-- The first call mode is kernelSmoothing(obs, epsg, cellsize, bandwith) for a classical kernel smoothing and automatic grid.
+- The first call mode is btb_smooth(obs, epsg, cellsize, bandwith) for a classical kernel smoothing and automatic grid.
-- The second call mode is kernelSmoothing(obs, epsg, cellsize, bandwith, quantiles) for a geographically weighted median and automatic grid.
+- The second call mode is btb_smooth(obs, epsg, cellsize, bandwith, quantiles) for a geographically weighted median and automatic grid.
-- The third call mode is kernelSmoothing(obs, epsg, cellsize, bandwith, centroids) for a classical kernel smoothing and user grid.
+- The third call mode is btb_smooth(obs, epsg, cellsize, bandwith, centroids) for a classical kernel smoothing and user grid.
-- The fourth call mode is kernelSmoothing(obs, epsg, cellsize, bandwith, quantiles, centroids) for a geographically weighted median and user grid.
+- The fourth call mode is btb_smooth(obs, epsg, cellsize, bandwith, quantiles, centroids) for a geographically weighted median and user grid.

 ## Installation